 Dr. Lie has over 20 years of practice experience and is also more than able to be your foot and ankle specialist.
 He is a board certified Wound Specialist Physician.
 In addition, he is a certified Level 1 Running Coach by Road Runners Club of America and an ACSM Certified Personal Trainer by the American College of Sports Medicine, so the doctor can coach and help you with anything related to your foot and ankle health!

 Connect with our clinic today if you’d like to learn more about what our podiatrists can do for you and your foot, ankle, and heel health.
-We actually have two Walnut Creek clinic locations, so please see our Locations page for the one closest to you, it’s address, and it’s contact information.
+We actually have one Walnut Creek clinic location, so please see our Locations page for the one closest to you, it’s address, and it’s contact information.
 We would be happy to book you in for a consultation, if you like, so give us a call today to book one with us.
 We look forward to hearing from you soon!

 Additional Services You May Need

 ▸Custom Foot Orthotics

 ▸Ingrown Toenail Specialist

 ▸Foot Arthritis and Joint